 Adding That Smoky Flavor

 Next, I walk the pork out to the grill and clean the grate.
-Then I plop the meat over the water pan, sprinkle a handful of damp wood chips over the hot coals, and close the lid.
+Then I plop the meat over the water pan, sprinkle a handful of dry and damp wood chips over the hot coals, and close the lid.
 I insert a digital thermometer through the top vent to measure the temperature.
 I adjust the front and back vents to maintain an even 225°.
 By doing it that way, the hot coals pull in air from the front vent and smoke is forced around the pork and out the back vent.

 I usually have to add more coals to the grill at least once to maintain the temperature.
 I just fire them up in the chimney starter and add them around the two-hour mark by lifting the grate and pouring them in.
 After four hours, the pork has absorbed all of the smoke flavor that it’s going to take, so the shoulder goes into the oven.
 If you keep smoking it uncovered, it can make the bark start to taste a little acrid.
-It’s not that big of a deal, but why waste the charcoal and wood chips?
+It’s not that big of a deal, but why waste the charcoal and wood?
 Once it’s in the oven, your work is pretty much done.

 Here’s what it looks like after 4 hours in the smoker: